Wauro21/gan_trimap/README.md

 The results will be stored in the `pix2pixHD/results` folder

 #### Training
+Due to being licensed, we cannot share the foreground dataset for our training.
+Please contact Brian Price  <bprice@adobe.com> if you are interested in getting the dataset.

 To train the net with your own dataset, create two folders inside `pix2pixHD/datasets/w/` called `train_A` and `train_B`.
 Inside the first folder the input images are placed and in the second folder, the expected result for the input images.
 Files names should correspond between folders i.e.
 ```